EIRTeam/VMDMotionGD/README.md

 # Usage

-This is designed to be used with [godot-vrm](https://github.com/V-Sekai/godot-vrm).
+VMDMotionGD is designed to be used with [godot-vrm](https://github.com/V-Sekai/godot-vrm).

 A specific `VMDAnimator` base will need to be implemented for the humanoid bone mapping and other things, an example VRM implementation is provided in `runtime/VRMAnimator.gd`, this will probably be split off in the future.